Path Cover, Hamiltonicity, and Independence Number: An FPT Perspective: Introduction

-While special paths are not helpful for constructing a large enough independent set, they are convenient for merging.
-A special path is either a path of length zero or one, or it can be viewed (along with the edge between its endpoints) as a cycle of length at least three.
-Then, an edge between any two vertices of different special paths is as effective as an edge between the endpoints: it enables us to merge those two paths and cover all their vertices with a single path.
-Our algorithm takes advantage of this property by exhaustively merging special paths until no edges remain between them.
+Informally, special paths are “closed”: they either consist of a single vertex (a trivial path), or have two vertices, or are of length at least two and their endpoints are connected by an edge, so that the path together with this edge forms a cycle.
+In this situation, an edge between any two vertices of different special paths plays the same role as an edge between their endpoints: it allows us to merge the two paths and cover all their vertices with a single path.
+Therefore, while special paths are not very useful for constructing independent sets, they are extremely convenient for merging.
+Our algorithm exploits this property by exhaustively merging special paths until no edges remain between them.